A Eucharistic Community joined to worship, serve and know God.

 SICKNESS

-Should a student become ill while in class, parent(s) will be contacted according to the information provided on the student medical form.
-If the parent is unavailable attempts will be made to reach a backup person listed.
+Should a child become ill while in class, parent(s) will be contacted according to the information provided on the student medical form.
+If the parent is unavailable, attempts will be made to reach a backup person listed.
 The religious education leader will make every effort to keep the child comfortable until he/she is picked up.
 Medication will not be administered to the child.

 MEDICATIONS

-Children are not to bring medications with them to religious education classes without advance permission of the religious education leader.
-It is the responsibility of parent(s) to notify the religious education leader immediately of any changes in allergies or dietary restrictions.
+Children are NOT to bring medications with them to religious education classes without advance permission of the religious education leader.
+It is the responsibly of parent(s) to notify the religious education leader immediately of any changes in allergies or dietary restrictions.

 INJURY